per-gron/shuriken/src/rs/doc/reference.md

 **[Type](#types):** `(a -> void), (std::exception_ptr&& -> void), (void -> void) -> Subscriber[a]`

 **Description:** Creates a Subscriber from a set of callback functors.
-It is always possible to create your own Subscriber class by inheriting [`SubscriberBase`](#subscriberbase) and defining the `OnNext`, `OnComplete` and `OnError` methods, but this helper function is often more convenient.
+It is always possible to create your own Subscriber class by inheriting [`Subscriber`](#subscriber) and defining the `OnNext`, `OnComplete` and `OnError` methods, but this helper function is often more convenient.

 Most application code requires few or no custom Subscribers.
 The most common cases where it is necessary to create your own is to terminate a Publisher to get its final result or to create a custom operator that cannot be built by combining operators that already exist.